 Transport to the normal area school

 We provide assistance with transport for full-time infant, junior and primary school pupils who do not live within walking distance of their normal area school.
-This distance as defined in the Education Act 1996, is two miles for children under eight and three miles for children over eight, and is measured by the shortest available route.
+This distance as defined in the Education Act 1996, is 2 miles for children under 8 and 3 miles for children over 8, and is measured by the shortest available route.

 We normally determine distance measurements using a computerised Geographical Information Mapping System (GIS) using Ordnance Survey information.
 Distance measurements for existing users (prior to September 2014) may include routes and distance measurements we already hold on file.